 The mission is rooted in the values we have established as a neighborhood leader of individual and family support for our residents: To create a meaningful impact on the lives of those we serve, through quality, multi-generational programs that build community, invest in youth, empower families, advocate for our neighbors, and provide a peaceful space to connect.

-The Martin Luther King Community Center (MLK Center) originated in 1971 as the Butler Tarkington Multi-Service Center.
+The MLK Center’s footprint area reflects tremendous demographic diversity, within the Indianapolis mid-north community.
+Funding of $60,000 was raised through the City of Indianapolis Community Service Program in 1972 with Indianapolis Settlements being the fiscal agency.
+Operations began at 4155 Boulevard Place in January 1973 as the Butler Tarkington Multi-Service Center.
 In 1981, MLK Center was established and assumed the Butler Tarkington programs with an expanded service area.
 The service area is broad and programming is open to all families.